Singaporean Hokkien: Current status

-Revival in the 2010s
+Revival

 There is, however, groups of Hokkien Singaporeans working to help preserve, spread and revive the use of Singaporean Hokkien in the country.

 The ease of access to online Hokkien entertainment media and pop music from the internet has helped to connect to the language and culture.
 Many Singaporeans are increasingly using online and social media platforms to learn, discuss, meet, and interact with each other in Hokkien.